JuBinAyoob/Contour-Extraction-from-noisy-image/README.md

 module 2: point extraction
           <br>extract the pixels positions of object image(colour of object image is white), and save it in a two dimensional Array...

-module 3: Geometr<br>ic Graph Construction
+module 3: Geometric Graph Construction
- &nbsp         <br>with above points
+ &npsb         <br>with above points
           <br>with threshold value root(2)

 module 4: Point Linking of the contour of object image